Tarot Meaning of Knights

 Knights in a reading can be anybody in our life, really.
 They are often seen in our brothers, sons, co-workers.
 My experience has overwhelmingly revealed Tarot Knights as representatives of men who serve(d) in the military.
 Again, these people could be female, but these women will have remarkable strength, with typical feminine softness drastically downplayed.

 Now that we know more about Tarot meaning of knights, we know we’re dealing with a driven personality.
 Depending on the suit in which the knight is pulled, we become better equipped to communicate with this person the knight card represents.

-I've seen well intentioned sources offering physical characteristics of knights in the cards, and I include a paragraph about physical traits of each Knight in the individual cards (links below).
+I’ve seen well-intentioned sources offering physical characteristics of knights in the cards, and I include a paragraph about the physical traits of each Knight in the individual cards (links below).

 You’re going to know because when you pull the knight you will be forced to consider that which launches you to action.

 The Tarot meaning of Knights could deal with personality traits within you and not a person at all (I talk about this and offer advice on reading court cards as actual people or personality traits).

 Simplify your reading by asking yourself these questions when the Knight pays you a visit in the cards:

 - Who or what moves you to social activism and sparks your creative flame?
 (Knight of Wands)